teawithfruit/gitty/README.md

 # Gitty

-Gitty is a Node.js wrapper for the Git CLI.
-It's syntax closely resembles the Git command line syntax to asynchronously execute common commands, and parses the output into operable objects - depending on the call.
+Gitty is a Node.js wrapper for Git.
+It's syntax resembles the Git command line syntax, executes common commands, and parses the output into operable objects.

 ## Prerequisites